Economy of Punjab, India: Agriculture

 Punjab's economy has been primarily agriculture-based since the Green Revolution due to the presence of abundant water sources and fertile soils; most of the state lies in a fertile alluvial plain with many rivers and an extensive irrigation canal system, making it ideal for growing grains, fruits, and vegetables.
 Despite covering only 1.53% of its geographical area, Punjab makes up about 17% of India's wheat production (the second highest amongst Indian states and union territories after Uttar Pradesh, the latter producing more than 30% of the nation's supply), around 12% of its rice production, and around 5% of its milk production, being known as India's breadbasket.
+Punjab was awarded the National Productivity Award for agriculture extension services from the years 1991–92, 1998–99, 2001, and 2003–04.
+However, recently the state's agricultural productivity has declined due to increasingly poor soil fertility attributed to pesticides, fertilisers, and a declining water table.